 2 large radishes sliced thinly or rough chopped

-In a medium saucepan, bring farro, apple cider, salt , and 2 cups of water to a simmer.
+In a medium saucepan, bring farro, apple cider, dash of kosher salt , 2 bay leaves and 2 cups of water to a simmer.
 Simmer until farro is tender and liquid evaporates, about 30 minutes.
 If farro is cooked but there is still water I put in a colander/strainer and leave it till it cools down.
 If on the other hand the water evaporates before the farro is done, you’ll have to add a little more water.
 You can always strain it so no worries–but don’t overcook.
 Let farro cool down and discard the 2 bay leaves.